coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/design.md

 sidebar_position: 2
 ---

-# Non-Custodial Bitcoin Staking Design
+# Self-Custodial Bitcoin Staking Design
 ---

 ## Background

-The methodology for integrating Bitcoin staking centers on [CLTV timelock](https://en.bitcoin.it/wiki/Timelock#CheckLockTimeVerify).
-The `OP_CHECKLOCKTIMEVERIFY` (CLTV) timelock is a specific opcode used in Bitcoin's scripting language that allows for creating conditions based on time or block height before bitcoins can be spent from a transaction output.
-This provides a way to create outputs that are time-locked, meaning they cannot be spent until a certain condition related to time or block height is met.
+The methodology for integrating Bitcoin staking centers on Bitcoin's native [CLTV timelock](https://en.bitcoin.it/wiki/Timelock#CheckLockTimeVerify) `OP_CODE`.
+CLTV is a Bitcoin script operation that restricts transaction outputs from being spent until a specified absolute time or block height is reached.
+By creating a transaction with a CLTV script, Bitcoin holders can make their coins temporarily unspendable while including metadata that allows Core to recognize their participation in consensus.
+This mechanism leverages Bitcoin's existing scripting capabilities without requiring any modification to the Bitcoin protocol.

 <p align="center">
 ![btc-staking-tx-design](../../../../static/img/btc-staking/tx-design/staking-tx-design.png)